mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 Shushakan inhabitants have a contemptuous view of those from Kaasu, seeing them as less industrious and leading a charmed life to which they are undeserving.
-Their view of those from other systems is invariably as ‘soft’ or weak, incapable or unwilling to do what it takes to get ahead, either by taking risks, working more or through deception.
+Their view of those from other systems is invariably as 'soft' or weak, incapable or unwilling to do what it takes to get ahead, either by taking risks, working more or through deception.

 This bitter rivalry (ironically one not shared by Kaasu) led to further